Promotion of Action Against Marine Plastic Litter in Asia and the Pacific (CounterMEASURE II)

 - Produce a report summarizing the current knowledge on the impact of plastic pollution on migratory species in freshwater and terrestrial ecosystems, with a focus on Asia and the Pacific region

-- Assess the level of risk posed by exposure to plastic in the migratory species that occur in the Mekong River Basin
+- Assess the level of risk posed by exposure to plastic in the migratory species that occur in the Mekong and Ganges River Basin

-- Conduct research on the scope and impact of plastic pollution in Mekong River fauna with a focus on migratory species of freshwater fish
+- Conduct research on the scope and impact of plastic pollution in Mekong and Ganges River fauna with a focus on migratory species of freshwater fish

 - Prepare a monitoring protocol on the impact of plastics on fauna living in the Mekong River Basin